Siemens P2000: Service history

 The first train was delivered to Metro in January 1998, and trains entered service on the Green Line in July 2000.
 Introduction into service was delayed slightly, drawing criticism from the news media that highlighted the P2000 contract's high cost and Metro's contemporary fiscal issues.
 The trains were subsequently used on the Green (C), Blue (A) and Expo (E) lines.

 The P2000 was used on the Gold Line (L) between 2003 and 2012 and the A and E lines thereafter.
 It returned in revenue service on the L Line in 2023 shortly before the Regional Connector began revenue service and the L Line was discontinued.
 It had since been exclusive to the C Line, until its rocky return to the A Line in late 2024.
 Ever since its rocky return, P2000s were removed from the C Line altogether.

 In June 2013, Metro awarded a fixed price contract to PAMCO Machine Works in Monrovia, California, to overhaul the powered axle assemblies for the then thirteen year old P2000 trains.

-An Alstom-refurbished Siemens P2000 trainset at South Pasadena station.

 The entire fleet was refurbished by Alstom, on Mare Island in Vallejo, California.
 The overhaul program includes major mechanical work, new graphics, and maintenance of control systems.
 Metro received the first refurbished P2000 train in October 2020, and expected to receive one train per month until all 52 trains were overhauled.